Understand the Documents Before You Invest

 The report examines capital structure, JCE revenue projections and underlying assumptions, job creation methodology, repayment terms, and cross-document consistency — giving counsel and their clients a structured, independent analysis before committing capital.

-Helps clients understand complex offering documents
+Helps clients better understand offerings

-Aligns with the lawyer's non-advisory role
+Aligns with the lawyer's non-investment advisory role

 Provides a structured way to compare EB-5 offerings

-Refer a Client
+Refer Your Client

-Request a Due Diligence Review
+Request a Deal Review

 What happens Next